aws-samples/cfn101-workshop/content/prerequisites/code-editor/index.md

 ## Overview

-Code Editor is an open-source remote integrated development environment (IDE) that lets you write, run, and debug your code with just a browser - think of it as VS Code running in a browser.
+Code Editor is an open-source remote integrated development environment (IDE) that lets you write, run, and debug your code with just a browser - think of it as Visual Studio Code running in a browser.
 It includes a code editor, debugger, and terminal.
 We have included the libraries and tools you will need during the workshop.

 For the best experience and minimal setup effort, we recommend using Code Editor to run this workshop at AWS-hosted events because it comes with the necessary set of tools pre-installed and the workshop repository already cloned.
 If you prefer to work locally, follow the [Local Development Setup](/prerequisites/local-development) instead.